Skip to content

 A brandbook doesn't fix that retroactively.
 It prevents it from happening in the first place.

-• 💰 Brandbook price: €450–€600
+• 💰 Standard restaurant brandbook: €450–€600

 Why did Adriano Restaurant need a brandbook?

-Adriano Restaurant & Cafe is a Mediterranean bistro on Námestie sv.
-Anny 3 in Trenčín, with a second location in Vienna.
 The menu focuses on Adriatic cuisine — lobster, grilled octopus, black risotto, fuži with truffle.
-The owner came to FormaInk with a specific problem: every time new print materials were needed, the designer had to make basic decisions from scratch.
-Without documented answers, every project started at zero.
+Every time new print materials were needed, the designer had to make basic decisions from scratch: which blue exactly? which font for prices? how much space around the logo?
+Without documented answers, every project started at zero — and every supplier made slightly different decisions.
+Without a brandbook, that's exactly what keeps happening.

 What colors does Adriano Restaurant use in their brandbook?

-The palette is built in three tiers.
 Primary colors carry 80% of all visual weight: Adriano Black (#000000) for logo and primary text, Deep Adriatic Blue (#0F2B4F) for menu backgrounds, Light Sea Blue (#A5D6E8) for covers and accents, Pure White (#FFFFFF) for text on dark backgrounds.
-Accent colors (15%): Coral Terracotta (#E07A5F) for seafood illustrations, Warm Gold (#D4AF37) for prices, Adriano Blue (#3D7CA6) for line illustrations.
-Each color has a documented function — not just what it is, but where it goes and where it doesn't.
+Accent colors (15%): Coral Terracotta (#E07A5F) for seafood illustrations, Warm Gold (#D4AF37) for prices only, Adriano Blue (#3D7CA6) for line illustrations.
+Every hex code is documented with usage rules and forbidden combinations.

 Adriano Restaurant brandbook — color palette